 Someone tagged me on Facebook last week to post my “favourite” seven books, covers only, no explanations.
 It’s a fun thing and it got me thinking.
 It’s really hard to pick just seven favourite books, isn’t it?
 There are just so many out there, and so many good ones.

 I eventually came up with a list of seven, and I was surprised at how many were just from the past couple of years.
 I can look on my bookshelf and see books I loved as a teen, or as a young adult, or even as a new mom, and I feel fondly towards them, but somehow I have lost the passion.
 I’m almost afraid to re-read them, for fear of seeing them through new eyes and having the original sheen worn away.
 What was I thinking might run through my head, or something more like, wow, I was really a jerk back then to think this was cool.

 Why is it that when it comes to music, I prefer the old favourites that take me back to my golden years, but when it comes to books, I seem to prefer the here and now?
 Perhaps that’s a topic for another post.

 For now, at least, here are the seven favourites I’m going with on Facebook.
-Okay, I lied – here are eight, because I just can’t choose.
+Okay, I lied – here are a bunch more than seven, because I just can’t choose.
 What would your favourites be?